Arjun-Sharda-Contribution-Forks/refine/documentation/docs/contributing.md

 title: Contributing
 ---

-We follow a [code of conduct][code_of_conduct] when participating in the community.
-Please read it before you make any contributions.
+We follow a [code of conduct][code_of_conduct] when participating in the refine community.
+Please read it before you make any contributions towards refine.

--   If you plan to work on an issue, mention so in the issue page before you start working on it.
+-   If you plan to work on an issue, mention so on the issue before you start working on it.
 -   If you plan to work on a new feature, create an issue and discuss it with other community members/maintainers.
--   Ask for help in our [community room][discord channel].
+-   Ask for help in our [discord community][discord channel].

 ## Running in development mode